sjberman/nginx-gateway-fabric/docs/proposals/session-persistence.md

 - If an implementation routes through Service IPs, any Gateway-level session persistence must be rejected when Service-level session affinity is enabled.
 In our case, the data plane routes directly to pod IPs, so Service affinity does not interfere with session persistence between the gateway and backends.
 - For traffic-splitting configurations, if cookie-based session persistence is enabled, sessions must remain pinned consistently across the split backends.
+- When multiple HTTPRoute rules reference the same backend but define different (or no) sessionPersistence settings, session persistence is treated as rule-scoped rather than backend-scoped.
+For each unique combination of backendRef and session persistence configuration, the controller generates a dedicated NGINX upstream and wires that rule’s internal location to it.

 ### Future work